apasco-chwy/DEE-7143-Manual-Client-Import/README.md

 - combination of customer first and last name
 - combination of customer first, last name and email

+— if a pet is deceased then we do not want to collect that info NOT Staff data

 <br>

 TODO: MVP and incremental development plan